solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 ## Running the two-phased canary workflow

-Now, we can run the two-phased workflow on either service by making edits to the corresponding route table.
+Now, the echo or foxtrot team can run the two-phased workflow on their service by making edits to their corresponding route table.
 We're going to impersonate the foxtrot team and start rolling out v2.

 ### Foxtrot team starts phase 1